kkafar/dsync/docs/premises.md

 And that is basically it.

 Additionally I want to be able to sync with ad-hoc clients, e.g. when a external disk is connected to host I want to be able to treat some indicated file hierarchy as the sync-root and sync with it!

+## How grouping should work

+Each file / directory should be either "standalone" or "belonging to a group".
+Then file can be added to a group (or multiple groups) and then synchronized by groupid / name.
+There should be no problem with mapping differently named groups for each other across different hosts.

+There should also be possibility of syncing a group across local host (duplicate files in many places, backup e.g.).

 # System design